Introduction

 To make your BOS a foolproof plan, document everything.
 Scribe lets you create process documents in minutes.

-Just turn on the Scribe recorder and walk through your process.
-And BINGO!
-Your Scribe document is ready.
+Just turn on the Scribe SOP software and walk through your process.
+In seconds, Scribe will build a how-to guide, complete with text and annotated screenshots.

 {{banner-default="/banner-ads"}}